 At Sunday River, you can ski and snowboard across eight, interconnected peaks spanning three miles.
-Come summer, take on the 18-hole Sunday River Country Club, designed by Robert Trent Jones Jr., or try 18 ‘holes’ of disc golf on the lift-serviced course.
-The resort also hosts a zip-line course and other summer fun.
-The mountain has its own lodging and there’s plenty more in neighboring Bethel.
+Come summer, take on the 18-hole Sunday River Country Club, designed by Robert Trent Jones Jr., or try 18 “holes” of disc golf on the lift-serviced course.
+L.L.Bean’s Outdoor Discovery School has courses in SUP, kayaking and archery at the resort.
+Other summer activities include scenic Chondola rides, dual ziplines and mountain biking.
+The mountain has its own lodging, and there are plenty of nearby activities in neighboring Bethel.

 Sugarloaf, the state’s second-highest peak, draws a dedicated crowd of skiers and snowboarders with challenging, inbound steeps and side-country terrain.
 In the warmer months, Sugarloaf’s golf course — also designed by Robert Trent Jones Jr. — is as challenging as the skiing.
 Carrabassett Valley, Sugarloaf’s home, is known for mountain biking.
 You can access miles of trails from the Sugarloaf Outdoor Center.
+They also offer Segway tours, disc golf and more.
 Sugarloaf has lots of accommodations, as do the surrounding communities.

-Magic Falls Rafting Company: Established in 1989, Magic Falls organizes rafting trips down the Dead and Kennebec rivers and have lodges and a campground.
+Magic Falls organizes rafting trips down the Dead and Kennebec rivers and has lodges and a campground.

-North Country Rivers: Started in 1983 and based in Bingham, the company offers rafting trips on all Maine’s big three rivers — the Dead, the Kennebec and the Penobscot — as well as inflatable-kayak trips, ATV and wildlife tours and, in winter, snowmobiling.
-Accommodations include cabins, camping and a restaurant and pub.
+Started in 1983 and based in Bingham, the company offers rafting trips on Maine’s big three rivers — the Dead, the Kennebec and the Penobscot — as well as inflatable-kayaking trips, ATV and wildlife tours, and in winter, snowmobiling.
+Accommodations include cabins, camping, and a restaurant and pub.

-Northeast Whitewater: Based near Moosehead Lake, this company provides rafting adventures on the Dead, Kennebec and Penobscot rivers and inflatable-kayak trips.
-It’s also known for its extensive wildlife-watching tours, including moose tours and birdwatching.
+Based near Moosehead Lake, this company provides rafting adventures on the Dead, Kennebec and Penobscot rivers and inflatable kayak trips.
+It’s also known for its extensive wildlife watching tours, including moose tours and bird watching.
 Accommodations include its campground and, for something different, its rental yurts.